 Christ: The vulnerability of Jesus Christ on the cross created for us a new kind of relationship with God, and also with ourselves and each other.
 The freedom of authentic relationship is what Embrace facilitates.
-Members do not have to believe in Christ though to enter into an open and sincere community; Embrace is open.
+However, members do not have to believe in Christ to enter into an open and sincere community; Embrace is open.

 Community: The Triune God is a community.
 God is in a covenant relationship with the Lord’s people.
 Community is part of our spiritual DNA.
 Communities are characterized by shared experiences, values, tragedies and celebrations, work, strengths and weaknesses.
 Communities are made up of people who understand they belong to each other.

 Conversation: The life-blood of a community is conversation.
 Community starts in conversation.
 Embrace is not an educational program, a needs assessment, or a transfer of skills or resources.
 It is a conversation.
 It is a community-building conversation.
-Nobody is here to teach or learn, everyone is here to share and receive.
+Everyone is there to share and receive.

 Consistency: The group should meet consistently.
 Even if it looks like only two to three people will meet, get together anyway.
 Consistency keeps it going and growing.

 Commitment: Commit to the group.
 It may take time for the group to “warm up”.
 Keep contributing, the group will become a group.
 Commit to the process.
 Answer the questions as much or as little as you like, pass on one or two, but answer the questions.
 Commit to the value.
 This group can enhance your whole church by facilitating real fellowship.
 The buy-in of the leaders will be contagious.

 Compassion: For the group to become a community, compassion is an essential ingredient.
 Encourage it.